 Program resources and management

 The rehabilitation counseling programs are supported by an academic year-appointed associate professor and program coordinator who is a certified rehabilitation counselor.
 The rehabilitation counseling faculty, including the program coordinator, is equivalent to three full-time faculty members.
-The overall 2012-2013 academic year instructor to student ratio is 1:7.
+The overall 2017-2018 academic year instructor to student ratio is 1:3.

-Students in the rehabilitation counseling and rehabilitation counseling-teaching programs are eligible to receive funding through a U.S. Department of Education, Rehabilitation Services Administration Long-Term Training Grant in Rehabilitation Counseling.
-The grant award is for 2010 to 2015 pending annual performance review assessments and receipt of continuation funding.
-The total five-year grant cycle funding is $748,843.
-This grant provides academic course tuition funding for those students who commit to attaining and maintaining employment as rehabilitation counselors in the State-Federal Vocational Rehabilitation system and with qualified partners of the vocational rehabilitation system.
+Students in the rehabilitation counseling and rehabilitation counseling/teaching (specialization in blindness and low vision) programs are eligible to receive funding through U.S. Department of Education, Rehabilitation Services Administration Long-Term Training Grants in Rehabilitation Counseling.
+The Long Term Training Grant in Rehabilitation Counseling with an emphasis in employer relations was funded in the amount of $999,782 for the 2014-2019 grant cycle pending annual performance review assessments and continuation funding.
+This grant provides academic course tuition funding for those students that are committed to: a) rehabilitation counseling with an employer relations training emphasis; and, b) make a formal commitment to attain and maintain employment as rehabilitation counselors in the state/federal vocational rehabilitation system.

 For more detailed information about the rehabilitation counseling/teaching programs, please visit:

-Rehabilitation counseling-teaching program information
+Rehabilitation counseling/teaching program information